SO USA Foundation

 Watch > "Meeting with the National Science Olympiad Medal Winning Teams" on The Bush Library YouTube channel, March 27, 1992

 President Bush added, "We realize that today that man or woman is a student in science class somewhere.
 Maybe it's a kid who will catch a spark from this program, a spark that will change his or her life, and in the process, literally change the world.
 The Science Olympiad has that kind of power."

-Thirty-eight years after Science Olympiad's founding, sparks fly every day - at team practices, teacher workshops, college alumni chapters, hundreds of tournaments.
+Forty years after Science Olympiad's founding, sparks fly every day - at team practices, teacher workshops, college alumni chapters, hundreds of tournaments.
 With a presence in every state, Science Olympiad has grown to one of the largest student-serving science, technology, engineering and math (STEM) competitions in the country.
 Now, we're proud to be at a point where we can invest in the future of our scholars, teachers, alumni and programs.

 The Future of Science Olympiad

 The Science Olympiad USA Foundation is a 509a3 nonprofit organization formed to support the mission of Science Olympiad, Inc. Fiscal conservancy and smart investing from Day One in 1984 allowed early savings to grow to a point where the Foundation can begin giving back.
 Beginning in the 2022-2023 academic year, the Science Olympiad USA Foundation will focus its support on four main categories: